Post-Traumatic Vertigo

 Diagnosis of the particular injury causing Post-Traumatic Vertigo often involves a detailed history from the patient.
 Relevant information includes a description of exactly when and how the neck or head was injured; the character of the dizziness (e.g., spinning, loss of balance, confusion); whether the patient lost consciousness and for how long; whether the airbags in the motor vehicle deployed; and other information.

 Specialized exams will be performed, including tests designed to measure balance and provoke involuntary eye movements.
 Fistula testing to determine sensitivity to pressure is often used.
-Other diagnostics, including ENGs, MRIs, CT scans, and EEGs, are sometimes employed.
+Other diagnostics, including ENGs, MRIs, CT scans, and EEGs, are are sometimes employed.